Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/5-Basic_Signatures-slides.md

 ## Hash Functions

-There are two lessons dedicated to hash functions.<br />But they are used as part of all signing processes.
+There are two lessons dedicated to hash functions.<br />But they are used as part of all signing processes.<!-- .element: class="fragment" data-fragment-index="0" -->

-For now, we only concern ourselves with using Blake2.
+For now, we only concern ourselves with using Blake2.<!-- .element: class="fragment" data-fragment-index="1" -->

 ---